 Differential Gene Expression.
 Differential gene expression analysis revealed 24 genes whose expression were significantly different between brain samples taken from reproductive and sterile individuals (GLM, FDR < 0.05).
 Thirteen of the genes were upregulated in reproductive individuals (and downregulated in sterile individuals), including genes encoding an ADAMTS-like protein, a nucleoporin, a protein lin-9 homolog, and several uncharacterized proteins.
 Eleven of the genes were upregulated in sterile individuals (and downregulated in reproductive individuals), including a cytochrome P450 and a protein kinase.
 A full list of genes and differential gene expression results can be found in Supplementary Tables (REF).

 Allele Specific Expression Analysis.
 There were 120 genes with transcripts that showed allele-specific expression (Table 1).
 Paternally inherited genes showed significantly higher expression in reproductive individuals compared to sterile individuals (Fisher’s exact test, P=0.0001).
 There was no such effect in either maternally inherited genes or genes associated with Africanized or European genetic backgrounds.
 There were no overlaps between genes with transcripts that showed allele-specific expression and genes which were differentially expressed in reproductive and sterile individuals.

+**Add the comparisons of the brain vs ovaries here?
+Or do this as an analysis after the WGCA to ask about tissue specific effects?**

 Weighted gene co-expression network analysis (WGCNA).
 Because there were no overlaps between differentially expressed genes and genes with allele specific expression, WGCNA was used to construct networks of genes based on their expression patterns (termed ‘modules’).
 Because these modules are constructed independently from sample trait information, the modules can be used to assess how groups of genes with correlated expression respond to parental cross, experimental block, and reproductive status treatments.